Padamja/ByteMe_LabSheet1/README.md

-1. Implement string matching using Finite Automata as given in Cormen book pg. no.
-995. In the first step, you need to take pattern as an input, construct transition table using the algorithm.
-In second step, take a string as an input from user and see whether the pattern exists or not using the transition table created in first step.
+1. Implement string matching using Finite Automata as given in Cormen book pg. no.995.
+In the first step, you need to take pattern as an input, construct transition table using the algorithm.
+In second step, take a string as an input from user and see whether the pattern exists or not using the transition table created in first step

 2. Implement Thompson NFA algorithm (https://swtch.com/~rsc/regexp/regexp1.html